linux4sam/egt/docs/src/geometry.md

 @section geometry_coord Coordinate System

-EGT defines a egt::PointType, egt::SizeType, egt::RectType, egt::LineType,
+EGT defines an egt::PointType, egt::SizeType, egt::RectType, egt::LineType,
 egt::ArcType, and egt::CircleType along with several other classes for working with geometry.